jackmerrill/maatt.fr/content/legal/ownership.md

 updated="2022-08-15"
 +++

 This list only contains brands or other bodies that are not under doamatto EI.
-Services or websites using the `maatt.fr`, `maatt.ch` or `doamatto.xyz` domains are under doamatto EI.
+Services or websites using the `maatt.fr`, `maatt.ch`, `maatt.eu` or `doamatto.xyz` domains are under doamatto EI.

 I own or share the ownership of the following:
   - **[doamatto EI,](https://doamatto.xyz) and Matthew Ronchetto d.b.a. doamatto,—** sole, pending registration in France